USEPA/CMAQ/UTIL/chemmech/README.md

 ## Option for Elemental Balance Check. <a name="Option for Elemental Balance Check"></a>

 The CHEMMECH utility has run-time option revising the input mechanism definitions file to show how each reaction changes the balance of elements such as carbon, nitrogen, and sulfur.
 If a reaction does not balance the initial and final number of elements, the revised file appends the reaction with the variables and coefficients measuring the unbalance.
-For each unbalance _element_, the variable name is DELTA\__element_.
+For each unbalance _element_, the added variable is called DELTA\__element_.
 DELTA\__element_'s are not active chemistry species so CHEMMECH does not output information to solve how the DELTA\__element_'s evolve over time.
-The option places the revised mechanism definitions and diagnostic files into the output directory.
+The option places the revised mechanism definitions file into the output directory.
 It also produces a diagnostic file called _mechanism-name_\_reactions\_deltas.dat that shows calculations for each reaction's DELTA\__element_'s.

-Two methods obtain information used calculations the DELTA\__element_'s.
+Two methods obtain information used to calculate the DELTA\__element_'s.
 Both methods are set by the _NAMELISTS\_LIST\_ATOMS_ option.

-When _NAMELISTS\_LIST\_ATOMS_ is true, the species namelists give the information as comments at the line ends defining species.
+When _NAMELISTS\_LIST\_ATOMS_ equals true, the model species namelists give the information as comments at the end of lines defining model species.
+The comments use comma deliminated format to convey the information.
 In CMAQ version 5.4, the species namelists for cracmm1_aq show these trailing comments.
-Table 2 list the comments' information that is comma deliminated format.
-Note that CHEMMECH only uses the SMILES information and recognizes a subset of chemical elements (Ca, Mn, Cl, Hg, Br ,Na, Si, S, Ti, Fe, K, I, N, and C).
-To allow users to determine whether SMILE is read correct, a diagnostic file is produced to show that information captured from the comments and the interpreted species compositions.
+Table 2 lists items in the comments' information.
+Note that CHEMMECH only uses the SMILES information and only recognizes a subset of chemical elements (Ca, Mn, Cl, Hg, Br ,Na, Si, S, Ti, Fe, K, I, N, and C).
+To allow users to determine whether the SMILEs are read correctly, a diagnostic file lists the information captured from the comments and the interpreted species compositions.
 The file is called atom_counts\__mechanism-name_\_species.dat.

-hen _NAMELISTS\_LIST\_ATOMS_ equal False, an ASCII file defined by the ATOMS_FILE environment variable contains the information.
-The file's information can give the information in two ways.
-One way, the SMILES table, uses the content and format listed in Table 2.
-The second way, the brakedown table, uses comma deliminated format but brakes down each chemistry species versus elements list in the ATOM_FILE's header line such as in Figure 1.
-Different ATOMS_FILE can list different number and order of elements.

 <center> Table 2.
 Contents in Namelist Trailing Comments </center>